 5. Play with size

 Similar to the banana trees that Vastardis has in her yard, one large piece can help a small space feel larger, provided your yard doesn’t appear overstuffed.
-It’s as if you rationalize that the space must be large enough to accommodate this particular item.
 You can add architectural dimension to a utilitarian garage door, for instance, by perching a pergola with shapely brackets above it.